-How to Serve Eviction & Lease Termination Notices in Delaware
+How To Serve an Eviction Notice in Delaware

-How to Serve Eviction & Lease Termination Notices in Delaware
+How To Serve an Eviction Notice in Delaware

 In Delaware, in order for the delivery of a lease termination or eviction notice to be legal, certain rules and procedures must be followed.
 If they are not and the case proceeds to court, the case may be postponed or dismissed by a judge.